 Can I use the monthly payment formula for other types of loans?

-Yes, these formulas can be used on other types of loans, as long as you use the correct one.
-For instance, you can use the amortizing loan equation to calculate the monthly payment for an auto loan, student loan, home equity loan or fixed-rate mortgage.
+Yes, these formulas can be applied to other types of loans, as long as the correct one is used.
+For instance, you can use the amortizing loan equation to calculate the monthly payment for an auto loan, private student loan, home equity loan, or fixed-rate mortgage.
 Or, you can use the interest-only formula to calculate the monthly payment for a balloon loan or interest-only mortgage.

 What factors affect my monthly payment?

-The main factors that impact a monthly payment are the loan amount, interest rate, repayment period and fees.
+The primary factors that influence a monthly payment are the loan amount, interest rate, repayment period, and associated fees.
 By adjusting any of these four factors, you can change your monthly payment.
 For example, if you made a down payment on a car loan, you’d have a lower loan amount and reduce your monthly payment.

 How can I calculate the total cost of a loan?